What Is A Canine Tooth?

 Canine teeth play important roles in eating, speaking, maintaining the shape of the lips and guiding the other teeth into position.
 When you eat, canines help cut and tear food into bite-sized pieces, and when you speak, they work alongside the incisors to help form words.

 In addition, canine teeth function as guideposts to the rest of the teeth.
-They help maintain the position of the upper and lower teeth when the lower jaw moves side to side.
-What's more, canine teeth guide the upper and lower teeth into place.
+They help maintain the position of the upper and lower teeth when the lower jaw moves side to side and also guide the upper and lower teeth into place.

 Canine Teeth and Gum Recession

 The gum tissue around canine teeth is vulnerable to erosion due to their position in the mouth.
-According to the Dental Press Journal of Orthodontics , mandibular incisors and maxillary canines are the most common sites of gingival recession.
-When you brush your teeth, the canine teeth may receive the most pressure because they're prominent on each side of the incisors.
-To reduce the risk of receding gum tissue around your canine teeth, brush gently with a toothbrush.
-It has 48 percent softer bristles and helps protect enamel surfaces and gums.
+According to the Indian Society of Periodontology, mandibular incisors and maxillary canines are the most common sites of gingival recession and age being the primary reason in maximum cases undertaken in the study.
+When you brush your teeth, the canine teeth may receive most of the pressure because they are protuberant on each side of the incisors.
+To reduce the risk of receding gum tissue around your canine teeth, brush gently with a toothbrush like the Colgate Super Flexi Toothbrush.
+It has a flexible neck which helps clean hard-to-reach corners of the mouth.